A Cancer Survivor's Journey to Find Peace on a Bike

 Bridge over the Great Miami River

-I would later compare the time stamp on my Garmin file with the timestamp of the 911 call and determined I was unconscious on the trail for six minutes.
+I would later compare the time stamp on my Garmin file with the timestamp of the 911 call and determine I was unconscious on the trail for six minutes.
 A retired Piqua cop, Paul Sullenberger, happened to be riding by and saw me.
 It was his voice I remember hearing.

 Library, Piqua, O.